-The publication of the commentary on the book of Song of Songs is a good opportunity to express my great thanks to Jesus Christ, my Redeemer and Lord.
+The publication of the commentary on Song of Songs is a good opportunity to express my great thanks to Jesus Christ, my Redeemer and Lord.
 In addition to my desire, he also gave me the opportunity to write a commentary about all the bible books [in Dutch, the native language of the writer].
 I see this as a great privilege and at the same time a great responsibility.
 It is up to the reader to examine the Scriptures to see if what is in the comments is in accordance with God’s thoughts (Acts 17:11).
 For the good that the reader discovers in it, the Lord Jesus deserves all honor.

 I am also grateful to the Lord for the many who have been used by Him to contribute to a comment.
 It is impossible for me to mention the names from those from whom I have received help in writing a comment.
 I cannot imagine that a commentary can be written without the help of others.
 This help included, for example, a comprehensive explanation that someone wrote, which helped me to understand the text better.
 It may also be someone who has pointed out a detail to me with a suggestion for improvement.
 I am also grateful to all those who over the years have made publication in book form and digital possible.
 This also applies for those who helped in the translation of a commentary in a certain language.